Business phone numbers

 Memorable 13 numbers

-13 numbers are Local Call numbers that allow you to share the cost of calls with your callers.
+are Local Call numbers that allow you to share the cost of calls with your callers.
 Callers from all over Australia can call your 13 business phone number for the cost of a local call.
-But unlike 1300 and 1800 numbers, it comes with a government surcharge of $6,500 per annum.
+But unlike 1300 and 1800 numbers, it comes with a government surcharge of $7,980 per annum excluding GST.

 These numbers start with the prefix 13, with only 4 trailing digits.
 Having less numbers makes it easier to recall.
 These work best for businesses that need a short virtual phone number to stand out from competition.